CSML-by-Clevy/vue-csml-monaco-editor/README.md

 ## CSML Monaco Editor

 To avoid a large bundle size, Monaco Editor is externalized from the library.
-So if you want to use the `csml-monaco-editor` component in your project, you have to install and load Monaco Editor in your project directly.
+So if you want to use the `vue-csml-monaco` component in your project, you have to install and load Monaco Editor in your project directly.

 ```bash
 npm install monaco-editor